 As a Washburn student, you may have trouble with issues such as studying, personal problems, time management, choice of major, classes, or employment.
 Center for Student Success and Retention is available to help students either directly through academic advising, mentoring, career counseling, testing, and developing learning strategies, or by identifying the appropriate University resource.
-If you feel you need to discuss an issue confidentially and free of charge, contact The Center for Student Success and Retention in Mabee Library, Room 201, 785-670-1942, advising@washburn.edu.
+If you feel you need to discuss an issue confidentially and free of charge, contact The Center for Student Success at advising@washburn.edu.

-Additional supports are also provided for First Generation students and Adult Learners through Center for Student Success and Retention.
+Additional support is also provided for First Generation students and Adult Learners through the Center for Student Success and Retention.
 Students are encouraged to seek support as needed, and to learn about the various resources and programs available.
 For more information see First Generation Bods and Center for Student Success and Retention.